manishmeerwal/manish/README.md

 # manish
-This is my fiorst repository
+This is my first git repository